Blackpool School Uniform

 • is designed with health and safety in mind.

 The school has a clearly defined uniform that all the children wear.
 The uniform is an integral part of the school ethos.
 As a school we have a logo which is embroidered on our school jumpers and PE T-Shirt, PE Bags Book Bags with our logo on.
-These items are available for purchase from the school office.
+These items are available for purchase via ParentPay.
+Please allow 7 working days for your order to be processed, uniform orders will be distributed directly to the children to bring home.

 Blackpool School Uniform